TRIQS/dft_tools/doc/basicnotions/dft_dmft.rst

 The feedback of the electronic correlations to the Kohn-Sham orbitals is included by the interacting density matrix.
-With going into the details, it basically consists of calculating the Kohn Sham density :math:`\rho(\mathbf{r})` in the presence of this interacting density matrix.
-This new density now defines a new Kohn Sham exchange-correlation potential, which in turn leads to new :math:`\varepsilon_{\nu\mathbf{k}}`, :math:`\psi_{\nu\mathbf{k}}(\mathbf{r})`, and projectors
+With going into the details, it basically consists of calculating the Kohn-Sham density :math:`\rho(\mathbf{r})` in the presence of this interacting density matrix.
+This new density now defines a new Kohn-Sham exchange-correlation potential, which in turn leads to new :math:`\varepsilon_{\nu\mathbf{k}}`, :math:`\psi_{\nu\mathbf{k}}(\mathbf{r})`, and projectors